nalassel/wiki2018/src/markdown/Attributions.md

 ## Wiki and Logo Development

 The wiki was only possible due to the large amount of work that Nicki Shaw and Michael Astwood had put in throughout the year.

+## Hardware Support

+We would like to give thanks to Mark Soric, Brian Ingalls, and Matt Scott for allowing us to use the wonderful turbidostat.
+We would also like to thank Brian Ingalls and Matt Scott for allowing us to use their flow cytometer.
+Finally, we would like to thank Bruce Reed for lending us a blue LED capable of exciting GFP and several light filters.

 ## General Support